MizaGBF/RPGMTL/readme.md

 ```console
 python -m pip install -r requirements.txt
 ```
+On Windows, if you don't know how to do it, you can `SHIFT+Right Click` in the folder and select `Open in Terminal`/`Open PowerShell window here`/`Open Command prompt here`.

-On Windows, if Python isn't in your `PATH`, replace `python` with the full path to its executable (for example `C:\python3\python.exe -m pip install -r requirements.txt`).
+Additionally, if Python isn't in your `PATH`, replace `python` with the full path to its executable (for example `C:\python3\python.exe -m pip install -r requirements.txt`).

 ### Update